nasa-fornax/fornax-documentation/documentation/compute_environments.md

     [Fermi analysis software](https://fermi.gsfc.nasa.gov/ssc/data/analysis/software/),
     and [XMM-Newton SAS](https://www.cosmos.esa.int/web/xmm-newton/sas).

+Each environment has a "lock" file that lists the name and version of every software package installed in the environment.
-A detailed accounting of the software packages installed in each environment can be found in lock files on the [latest image release](https://github.com/nasa-fornax/fornax-images/releases/latest) page and in the `$LOCK_DIR` directory on the Fornax Science Console.
+The lock files can be found on the [latest image release](https://github.com/nasa-fornax/fornax-images/releases/latest) page and in the `$LOCK_DIR` directory on the Fornax Science Console.
-You can use `grep` to search the lock files for a specific package.
+You can use the shell command `grep` to search the lock files for a specific package.
 For example, to find Matplotlib:

 ```sh